foodtrio/HomeChef/README.md

 **Required Must-have Stories**

-* User logs in with their Facebook credentials
+- [x] User is able to sign up and log in with their email address
-* User searches for and selects a recipe
+- [ ] User searches for and selects a recipe
-* User can save a recipe for later
+- [ ] User can save a recipe for later
-* When a recipe is selected, it will go to a new screen with its details
+- [ ] When a recipe is selected, it will go to a new screen with its details
-* User can take photos of the recipe they recreated and upload it
+- [ ] User can take photos of the recipe they recreated and upload it
-* Profile page of the user
+- [ ] Profile page of the user

 **Optional Nice-to-have Stories**

+- [x] User logs in through Google
-* User receives points for each recipe they recreate and upload photos of
+- [ ] User receives points for each recipe they recreate and upload photos of
-* Leadership board of users with the highest points
+- [ ] Leadership board of users with the highest points

 ### 2. Screen Archetypes

-* Login - User must log in through their Facebook account.
+* Login - User must log in with their email.
 * Search Screen - form where user can enter their query
 * Results Screen - where the results of the search query is shown
   * User can select a recipe from the list